scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/ad7124_filter_resp_measured_new.png
    :scale: 40 %

-   AD7124 Measured Filter Response, 64sps SINC4 mode, showing the filter's passband, first lobe, and first two nulls.
+   A measurement of the AD7124 Filter Response in 64sps, SINC4 mode shows the filter's passband, first lobe, and first two nulls.
    :label:`measresp`

 While measuring high attenuation values requires a quieter and lower distortion signal generator, the response of the first few major "lobes" is apparent with this setup.